Birmingham Drug Possession Lawyer

 • Asset forfeiture.

-However, the amount of a drug in your possession matters.
+However, the amount of a drugs in your possession matters.
 If you have a larger amount of a controlled substance, then you may be charged with distribution or trafficking instead of possession, both of which are more serious felony offenses.

 Drug Possession v.
 Distribution v.
-Trafficking
+Trafficking in Alabama

 You will face drug distribution charges if you possess: